tglenn01/ActionReaction/README.md

 - I've always wanted to make a game that *connected* with me and this is my first oppurtinity to be able to express some creative liberties and create something I personally find fun and hope other can too.

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.

 USER'S STORY (phase one):
 - As a user, I want to be able to be prompted to press a button on when I should react.
 - As a user, I want to be able to know whether I won the dual or not.
-- As a user, I want to be able to give my own character a name then add it to the list of total characters.
+- As a user, I want to be able to add my times to a high score list.
-- As a user, I want the game to pick up in difficulty and have different enemies to dual.
+- As a user, I want the game to pick up in difficulty and have harder enemies to dual.